Kanishkumar-K/Calibraint/Milestone1/README.md

 1. **Top Level Domains (TLD)**:
    - **Description**: Highest level in the DNS hierarchy, often referred to as extensions.
    - **Types**:
-     - **Country Code Top Level Domain (ccTLDs)**: Two-letter domains for specific countries (e.g., .in for India, .us for United States).
+     - **Country Code Top Level Domain**: Two-letter domains for specific countries (e.g., .in for India, .us for United States).
-     - **Generic Top Level Domains (gTLDs)**: Open for registration to all users, regardless of citizenship or location (e.g., .com, .net, .org, .edu).
+     - **Generic Top Level Domains**: Open for registration to all users, regardless of citizenship or location (e.g., .com, .net, .org, .edu).

 2. **Second Level Domain**:
    - **Description**: Located directly below the TLD in the DNS hierarchy.
-   - **Example**: In example.co.in, "co" is the second-level domain under ".in" (a ccTLD).
+   - **Example**: In example.co.in, "co" is the second-level domain under ".in"

 3. **Third Level Domain**:
    - **Description**: Located directly below the second-level domain.
-   - **Example**: In mail.yahoo.co.in, "yahoo" is the third-level domain under "co" which is under ".in" (a ccTLD).
+   - **Example**: In mail.yahoo.co.in, "yahoo" is the third-level domain under "co" which is under ".in"

 4. **Sub-domain**:
    - **Description**: Part of a higher-level domain name.